lyokha/nginx-haskell-module/README.md

   in the import list inside the haskell source code.

+  Please also notice, that haskell module *ngx-export* compiles only with ghc *8.0.1* and newer, whereas there is no such restriction for the standalone module.

 - _In nginx error log there are many messages of *INFO* level with ``epoll_wait() failed (4: Interrupted system call)``_.